datacommonsorg/data/scripts/us_eia/opendata/process/README.md

 1. Raw schema-less stat-vars attached to DC places
 2. Stat-vars with full schema definition

-For (1), a dataset needs to implement an `extract_place_stat_var` function, like the one `elec.py`, which takes a `series_id` and returns raw place and stat-var.
+For (1), a dataset needs to implement an `extract_place_statvar` function, like the one `elec.py`, which takes a `series_id` and returns raw place and stat-var.

-For (2), a dataset needs to implement `generate_schema_statvar`, which takes a raw stat-var and generates a fully defined stat-var for it.
+For (2), a dataset needs to implement `generate_statvar_schema` function, which takes a raw stat-var and generates a fully defined stat-var for it.

 ### ELEC